fcollf/DayPlannerUI/README.md

 ]
 ```

-Alternatively, if you're using Xcode:
+Alternatively, if you're working on an Xcode project:

 1. Open your project in Xcode.
 2. Go to File -> Add Package Dependencies....